 For the years ended December 31, 2014, 2013, and 2012, we incurred base management fees of approximately \$5.6 million, \$779,000 and \$232,000, respectively, capital gains incentive fees of approximately \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees on income of \$451,000, \$0 and \$123,000, respectively.
-For the years ended December 31, 2014, 2013 and 2012, the Advisers waived base management fees of \$1.8 million, \$779,000 and \$232,000, respectively, and capital gains incentive fees of \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees of \$1.8 million, \$779,000 and \$232,000, respectively, and capital gains incentive fees of \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees on income of \$451,000, \$0 and \$123,000, respectively.
+For the years ended December 31, 2014, 2013 and 2012, the Advisers waived base management fees of \$1.8 million, \$779,000 and \$232,000, respectively, and capital gains incentive fees of \$0, \$5,000 and \$3,000, respectively, and subordinated incentive fees on income of \$451,000, \$0 and \$123,000, respectively.
 During the years ended December 31, 2014, 2013 and 2012, we did not record an accrual for any previously waived fees.
 Any reimbursement of previously waived fees to the Advisers will not be accrued until the reimbursement of the waived fees become probable and estimable, which will be upon approval by our board of directors.
 To date none of the previously waived fees have been approved by the board of directors for reimbursement.
 Additionally, the reimbursement of the fees waived under the Conditional Fee Waiver Agreement are subordinate to the reimbursement of the expense support payments, which are described below.

-Pursuant to the Advisory Agreement and Sub-Advisory Agreement, we are required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the years ended December 31, 2014, 2013 and 2012, we incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$1.5 million, \$1.0 million and \$438,000, respectively.
+Pursuant to the Advisory Agreement and Sub-Advisory Agreement, we are required to pay or reimburse the Advisors for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
+For the years ended December 31, 2014, 2013 and 2012, we incurred, and the Advisors waived the reimbursement of, administrative services expenses of approximately \$1.5 million, \$1.0 million and \$438,000, respectively.
 The waiver of the reimbursement of administrative service expenses is not subject to future reimbursement.

-On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of our operating expenses (the "Expense Support Payment").
+On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense Reimbursement Agreement") with the Adviser.
+Under the 2013 Expense Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of our operating expenses (the "Expense Support Payment").
 Operating expenses are defined as 2013 third party operating costs and expenses incurred by us under generally accepted accounting principles for investment management companies.
 Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by us upon a determination by our board of directors that we have achieved a reasonable level of expenses relative to our investment income.
 Any repayment of Expense Support Payments will be made within a period not to exceed three years from the date each respective Expense Support Payment is determined.
 Pursuant to the terms of the 2013 Expense Reimbursement Agreement, for the year ended December 31, 2013, the Adviser made an Expense Support Payment of \$153,000 to us.